Jeremy Richards BA(Hons.) MA PGCE

 Right: Dayan Yonason Abraham, shlita – London Beth Din; Rav, Kehillas Toras Chaim; Nasi, Shuvu

 Despite rejecting a career in art, Jeremy has continued to draw, specialising in pencil portraiture.
 Some of Jeremy’s work is posted on his website, here.
-He has also written and illustrated a number of ketubot (he was asked to write one ketubah in Rashi Script, and nervously obliged!
+He has also written and illustrated a number of ketubot, one of which is also on that page (he was asked to write one ketubah in Rashi Script, and nervously obliged!
 The couple did gain Rabbinic approval for this unusual request).